 When I pulled the wreath out for one more appearance in 2011, the pumpkins were faded from several years of sun and weather.
 My remedy that year was to use my acrylic paints to give all of the pumpkins a face-lift.
 After painting the pumpkins and fluffing the leaves and berries, it actually looked pretty presentable.

 Out my pumpkin wreath came again when I decorated my front porch for fall in 2012.
-Click HERE if you’d like to take a closer look at all of my fall decorations on the front porch that year.

 That year, I decided to try adding some gorgeous faux sunflowers and pieces of green and orange burlap ribbon.
 I really liked it and felt like I had splurged on a new wreath.